darknetj/docker/aerogear-unifiedpush-dev/README.md

 ## Contributing

 Patches are welcome, just send a pull request and I will be happy on merging it.
+If you want more images, open issues with the request.